Get E-Book

 import { loadConfig } from '@app/config';

-console.log(loadConfig().port);If @app/config is only a tsconfig.json path alias, Node treats it as a package-style specifier and runs normal module resolution.
-It finds a package or import map entry, or it fails.
 Node's built-in type stripping ignores compilerOptions.paths.
-A third-party runner, loader, or bundler can add that behavior.
+A third-party runner, custom loader, or bundler can add that behavior.
 The built-in path keeps resolution as Node resolution.

-There is a clean rule for direct execution: every runtime import in the stripped file needs to resolve under Node's normal module resolver, and every type-only binding needs the type marker so it disappears before linking.
+The clean rule is this - every runtime import left after stripping must resolve through Node's normal resolver, and every type-only binding needs the type marker so it disappears before linking.

-File extensions carry module shape for disk files.
-String input has no extension.
-That is where the TypeScript --input-type values come in.
+Disk files have extensions.
+String input does not.
+That is where TypeScript --input-type values come in.

 node --input-type=module-typescript \

 The command-line string is still source text.
-Shell quoting happens before Node receives it.
-If the snippet contains quotes, newlines, or shell metacharacters, the shell can change the final string.
-That is a shell boundary, not a TypeScript boundary.
-When an eval command behaves oddly, inspect the exact argument vector or move the snippet into stdin.
+Your shell handles quoting before Node receives it.
+If the snippet contains quotes, newlines, or shell metacharacters, the shell can change what Node actually sees.
+When an eval command behaves oddly, inspect the final argument or move the snippet into stdin.

 printf "const n: number = 1; console.log(n)\n" \